 The Presbytery consists of the ministers and representative elders, from each of the congregations in its area, who have responsibility for church activity within their own boundaries.
 There are also elders, called additional elders, chosen by Presbytery to make sure that retired and specialist ministers entitled to membership of the Court do not cause ministers to outnumber the elders in its members.
 Representative elders are elected annually by their own Kirk Session.

-The Presbytery of Lanark covers the geographical area of the former ‘Clydesdale’ District within South lanarkshire from Law and Carluke in the north to Abington and Elvanfoot in the South, Douglas and Lesmahagow to the West and Biggar to the East.
+The Presbytery of Lanark covers the geographical area of the former ‘Clydesdale’ District within South Lanarkshire from Law and Carluke in the north to Abington and Elvanfoot in the South, Douglas and Lesmahagow to the West and Biggar to the East.
 The largest settlements within the Presbytery of Lanark are Carluke, Lanark, Blackwood & Kirkmuirhill, Lesmahagow and Biggar.
-There are currently 21 churches, grouped into a total of 16 ‘charges’, with each charge presently entitiled to call a Parish Minister to minister within their area.
+There are currently 20 congregations, grouped into a total of 16 ‘charges’, with each charge presently entitled to call a Parish Minister to minister within their area.

 The principal office-bearers are the Moderator, who is elected annually, the Clerk and the Depute Clerk.

 The Presbytery supervises the ministers, kirk sessions and congregations in its area, and elects local ministers and elders who will attend the annual General Assembly of the Church of Scotland.

 Presbytery meets throughout the year, normally monthly, except for January, April, July and August.
 The Presbytery meeting in June is a conference style and focuses on forward planning for the year ahead in consultation with all of our 20 congregations.
 The work of Presbytery is carried out through its committees; proposals for decisions are brought in the name of the relevant committee to meetings of Presbytery.
 Most meetings take place within Greyfriars Parish Church, Lanark.